This page lists software that I currently use.

-- Vim with various plugins for most text editing.
+- Vim (mostly Neovim since about July or August 2020) with various plugins for most text editing.

 - ELinks, Links, or Lynx for lightweight browsing depending on what I want.
 ELinks has tabbed browsing which I find easy to use, but Links can show images with the